idaholab/virtual_test_bed/doc/content/msr/msfr/plant/SAM_model.md

 ## SAM 1D Model

-The power at the core of the SAM 1D-model is provided from the coupled [Griffin-Pronghorn model](msfr/griffin_pgh_model.md).
+The power of the core in the SAM 1D-model is provided from the coupled [Griffin-Pronghorn model](msfr/griffin_pgh_model.md).

 The 1-D MSFR system model is simulated until reaching a steady state, and the steady-state temperature distribution is illustrated in [msfr_sam].
 As expected, the fuel salt is heated inside the core, and transfers heat to the coolant in intermediate circuit through the primary heat exchanger.